vuxcode/pr1-project-Larzbarzcarz/time-report.md

 2022-11-25
 1 and half hour coding in the class room.
 Fixed the issues from 21,s polished up the code, removed switch cases, and modfied strings.

+2022-11-28
+got combat working, needing to add a return to finish combat. and game over incase the enemy damage is too high. and upper/lower case on role and path to fool proof it.